The Ideal Client for Medicare Advantage Plans

 People with Chronic Illness or Declining Health

 For those dealing with serious conditions, MA plans could provide a higher level of assistance.
-About 85 percent of older adults have at least one chronic illness and 60 percent have at least two, according to the Centers for Disease Control and Prevention (CDC).
+About 93 percent of older adults have at least one chronic illness, according to the National Council of Aging.
 Chronic Condition Special Needs Plans (C-SNPs) and other MA plans are also enticing if someone has a pre-existing condition.
-There’s limited discrimination, and if a plan no longer fits, they have the option to switch during the Annual Enrollment Period, a Special Enrollment Period, or via their Medicare Advantage trial right.

 There’s limited discrimination, and if a plan no longer fits, they have the option to switch at least once annually.

-People Who Don’t Travel Far From Home
+People Who Don’t Travel Far from Home

-It’s important to know your clients’ habits in order to sell them the right plan.
+It’s important to know your clients’ habits to sell them the right plan.
 MA plans operate within service areas that are sometimes as small as a zip code, so they’re ideal for someone who likes to stay home.
 Since members won’t have to worry about filling prescriptions or seeing a doctor out of state, this plan could be the right fit!

 MA plans are ideal for someone who likes to stay home.